AaryanKoradia/OYO-Rooms-Data-Analysis/README.md

 - Power Query – to clean and transform data from multiple fact and dimension tables
 - DAX – for key performance indicators, conditional logic, and time intelligence
 - SQL – for data testing and validation
+- Excel – Used for initial data exploration and preprocessing

 ## 4. Data Source
 Source: Kaggle (OYO hotel booking dataset)